JNisk/airGLMs/README.md

 where `config_file` is a path to a configuration file with analysis settings.
 An example config file is included at [inst/extdata/example_config.txt](https://github.com/JNisk/airGLMs/blob/main/inst/extdata/example_config.txt).

-Two kinds of output will be generated: a brief description of the analysis parameters in the console, and more detailed output, including stepwise AIC values, is written to the output file specified by the user in the config file.
-For more detailed output during the run, you can add option `verbose=TRUE`.
+An object containing the selected formula and a dataframe with stepwise AIC values for each dependent variable is returned.
+By default, the dataframe is sorted by the order of the independent variables and interaction terms in the config file.
+To obtain dataframes sorted by the AIC values, use option `sort="AIC"`.
+Also, two kinds of output are produced: a brief description of the analysis parameters in the console, and more detailed log, including stepwise the AIC values, is written to the output file specified by the user in the config file.
+For detailed output during the run, you can add option `verbose=TRUE`.

+Do note that airglms will raise a warning if missing data (NA) is detected in columns that are included in the base model, dependent variables or independent variables.
+If you encounter this warning, make sure to preprocess your data in a meaningful manner, as AIC should not be used with missing data points.

 In addition to the main functionality, you can also utilize helper functions `extract_variables` and `extract_interaction_variables` to extract variable names from text formulas and interaction terms, respectively.
 Finally, function `clean_interaction` can be used to